Lucky Strike (LUCK)

 Although earnings are undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

-Lucky Strike has shown poor cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 1.5%, lousy for a consumer discretionary business.
+Lucky Strike broke even from a free cash flow perspective over the last two years, giving the company limited opportunities to return capital to shareholders.

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Lucky Strike’s ROIC has decreased significantly over the last few years.
+Over the last few years, Lucky Strike’s ROIC has unfortunately decreased.
 Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 10. Balance Sheet Risk